Mbed-TLS/mbedtls/yotta/data/example-authcrypt/README.md

   * [Python](https://www.python.org/downloads/).
   * [ARM GCC toolchain](https://launchpad.net/gcc-arm-embedded).
   * A serial terminal emulator (e.g. screen, pySerial, cu).
-* An [FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) development board, or another board supported by mbed OS (in that case you'll have to substitute frdm-k64f-gcc with the appropriate target below).
+* An [FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) development board, or another board supported by mbed OS (in which case you'll have to substitute frdm-k64f-gcc with the appropriate target in the instructions below).
 * A micro-USB cable.
 * If your OS is Windows, please follow the installation instructions [for the serial port driver](https://developer.mbed.org/handbook/Windows-serial-configuration).

 ## Getting started

-1. Connect the FRDM-K64F to the computer with the micro-USB cable, being careful to use the micro-usb port labeled "OpenSDA".
+1. Connect the FRDM-K64F to the computer with the micro-USB cable, being careful to use the "OpenSDA" connector on the target board.

 2. Navigate to the mbedtls directory supplied with your release and open a terminal.